chenxcynthia/ReviewGen/README.md

 ## 4. Results

-Read our full paper `ReviewGenPaper.pdf` for a detailed explanation of our paper's methods, motivation, results, and takeaways.
+Read our full paper `ReviewGen_CS282_FinalProjectSubmission.pdf` for a detailed explanation of our paper's methods, motivation, results, and takeaways.

 See `sample_model_generated_reviews_and_metadata.csv` and `ReviewGenComparisonOfReviews.pdf` for examples of generated reviews from different models trained on different subsets of the 6 prediction tasks mentioned above.